 - New Year's Day

 - Martin Luther King, Jr. Day

 - Good Friday

-- Monday following Commencement

 - Memorial Day

 - Independence Day

 - Labor Day

 - Thanksgiving (and Friday following)

 - Christmas (and the week following)

 If the seminary will be closed on other days, students will be notified.

 INITIATIVES & INSTITUTES